get-convex/workflow/README.md

 });
 ```

+### Canceling a workflow

-You can also cancel a workflow with `workflow.cancel()`, halting the workflow's execution immmediately.
-In-progress calls to `step.runAction()`, however, only have best-effort cancelation.
+You can cancel a workflow with `workflow.cancel()`, halting the workflow's execution immmediately.
+In-progress calls to `step.runAction()`, however, will finish executing.

 ```ts
 export const kickoffWorkflow = action({